 New Jersey Medicaid Eligibility and Planning Strategies Attorney

 Americans are living longer than ever before.
 That’s a good thing… unless you get sick and need significant long term care services and support!
 Let our decades of trusted legal experience work for you and your family today to protect a lifetime of income and savings from the devastating costs of long term care.
 Contact our Medicaid Eligibility Attorneys today.

-You don’t have to go broke to pay for long term care.
+You don’t have to go broke to pay for long-term care.
 You don’t have to lie awake at night scared to death worrying about how you’ll pay caregivers, the nursing home or assisted living residence.
-You’ve heard from your friends and family about Medicaid in NJ, but you’re not sure if you or a loved one is eligible for the care so desperately need.
-If I’m describing you, if you’re feeling stressed, frightened and want the advice and reassurance of an experienced and caring NJ Medicaid attorney, I’m here for you, right now… today.
+You’ve heard from your friends and family about Medicaid, but you’re not sure if you or a loved one is eligible for the care so desperately needed at state expense.
+If I’m describing you, if you’re feeling stressed, frightened and want the advice and reassurance of an experienced and caring NJ Medicaid and Elder Care attorney, I’m here for you, right now… today.
 Just reach out to me!

-You are reading this website because you may already know the cold, hard facts: nursing homes cost a fortune, and without careful planning, a stay in one can easily bankrupt all but the most well-to-do families.
-With the average cost of a nursing home in New Jersey being around $10-000-$13,000 a month, you’re looking at a bill of over $50,000+ for your family member with Alzheimer’s or other degenerative conditions, whose assisted living and/or nursing home stay typically is five years or more.
+You are reading this website because you may already know the cold, hard facts: nursing homes and assisted living residences cost a fortune, and without careful planning, a stay in one can easily bankrupt all but the most well-to-do families.
+With the average cost of a nursing home or assisted living in New Jersey being around $10,000-$13,000 a month, you’re looking at a bill of over $120,000-$150,000+ per year for a family member with Alzheimer’s or other degenerative conditions, whose assisted living and/or nursing home stay typically is one (1) to five (5) years.

-Fair or not, the government will only pay the nursing home bill if your cash is below $2000.
-Medicare will only cover you for a maximum of 100 days, if they cover you at all) after you’re admitted and then discharged from a hospital.
+Fair or not, the government will only pay the nursing home bill if your savings account is below $2000 and Medicare only covers you for a maximum of 100 days of rehabilitation (if they cover you at all) after you’re admitted and then discharged from a hospital.
 Social Security won’t cover these bills either.
 Only Medicaid will cover you – if you qualify!

-The following pages cover the federal and NJ Medicaid rules for single individuals (divorced, widowed, or never married) as well as married couples.
-I will discuss the income limits and asset limits, and I explain what you can do to protect your assets and income to avoid being denied eligibility and not get in trouble or be penalized.
+The following pages of this website cover the federal and NJ Medicaid rules for single individuals (divorced, widowed, or never married) as well as married couples.
+I will discuss the income and asset limits, and I explain what you can do to protect your assets and income to avoid being denied eligibility and getting into trouble or penalized.

-In the complex world of Medicaid eligibility, you need accurate and thorough legal advice (not the inaccurate advice from well-meaning but ill-advised friends and/or colleagues), you will be told that you must spend down your assets until you have reduced your life savings to nothing just to qualify for Medicaid coverage of your nursing home bills.
+In the complex world of Medicaid eligibility, you need accurate and thorough legal advice (not the inaccurate advice from well-meaning but ill-advised friends and/or colleagues).
+Don’t let others tell you that you must spend down your assets until you have reduced your life savings to nothing just to qualify for Medicaid coverage of your nursing home bills.

-Also, most parents want to pass on at least a portion of their life savings to their children, grandchildren and/or loved ones.
-And many people without children would rather give their assets either to other family members – siblings, nieces, nephews – or their church, synagogue or other charitable or educational institution, than to use up every dime of their life savings paying for their last years in a nursing home.
+Most parents want to pass on all or a substantial portion of their life savings to their children, grandchildren and/or loved ones.
+And many people without children would rather give their assets to family members – siblings, nieces, nephews – or their church, synagogue or other charitable, educational institutions, than to use up every dime of their life savings paying for their last years in a nursing home.

-The Medicaid rules reflect a disjointed maze of federal rules, regulations, and cases, together with state statutes, regulations and case law.
-As if that weren’t bad enough, what may be approved in one county – or even by one caseworker with a single county – may not be recognized in a different county or by a different caseworker in the same county.
-Sometimes the decision(s) of the caseworker will be wrong, and you will need to appeal to a higher level of justice known as a “Fair Hearing Appeal”.
+Medicaid laws reflect a disjointed maze of federal rules, regulations, and cases, together with state statutes, regulations and case law.
+If that weren’t bad enough, what may be approved in one county – or even by one caseworker within a single county – may not be recognized in a different county or by a different caseworker in the same county.
+Sometimes the decision(s) of the caseworker are wrong, and you will need to appeal to a higher level of review known as a “Fair Hearing Appeal”.
 After reading this website, you will know what to ask and you will have some idea what is in store for your family.

 Medicaid in New Jersey is a federal-state partnership created by Congress in 1965 to finance health care services for persons over age 65 and the disabled.
-This program pays for hospital, doctor, prescriptions, nursing home and other health care services for medically needy individuals.
+This program pays for hospital, doctor, prescription drugs, nursing home and other health care services and medical equipment for medically needy individuals.

 New Jersey has participated in the federal Medicaid program since 1970.
 Today, New Jersey Medicaid is the largest social services program in the state government.
 It provides for the health care needs of more than 1,000,000 people.